mumbleskates/bilrost/README.md

 }
 ```

-## Accessing the `protoc` `FileDescriptorSet`

-The `bilrost_build::Config::file_descriptor_set_path` option can be used to emit a file descriptor set
-during the build & code generation step.
-When used in conjunction with the `std::include_bytes`
-macro and the `bilrost_types::FileDescriptorSet` type, applications and libraries using Bilrost can
-implement introspection capabilities requiring details from the original `.proto` files.

 ## Using `bilrost` in a `no_std` Crate

 `bilrost` is compatible with `no_std` crates.
 To enable `no_std` support, disable